 - Once the bottom of the pot is cleared and the onion’s are lightly translucent, add in the garlic and cook for another minute

-- Now, add in the peperoncinis (I like to remove the stems before adding and reserve a few for garnish at the end) and their juice, broth, ranch dip mix, au jus/gravy mix and brown sugar.
-Mix well
+- Now, add in the peperoncinis (I like to remove the stems before adding and reserve a few for garnish at the end) and the 1/2 cup juice, broth, ranch dip mix, au jus/gravy mix and brown sugar.
+Mix well.

 - Add back in all the seared roast and pile on top of each other.
 Top with the butter, secure the lid and hit “Keep Warm/Cancel” and then “Manual” or “Pressure Cook” for 65 minutes (regardless of how much roast you have in there).
 When done, allow a natural release for 15 minutes (meaning you do nothing for 15 minutes) followed by a quick release.
 (NOTE: If you filled your pot to the brim with about 8-9 lbs of meat, when you do the quick release, it may gush some of the sauce out.
 If that happens, either toss a dish rag over it OR allow a full natural release to avoid any mess.)